Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 The higher Log Likelihood of 1667.211 shows that the model has a good fit on the data used

 ### ** 1.2 SARIMA 2
-Hyperparameter tuning using GridSearch CV is done to find the optimal values of hyperparameters (p,d,q) to be used SARIMA-2 modeling
+Hyperparameter tuning using GridSearch CV is done to find the optimal values of hyperparameters (p,d,q) to be used SARIMA-2 modeling.
-The SARIMAX result shows lower AIC of -3523.004 and BIC of -3474.821 indicating a better performance of the model.
-The higher Log Likelihood of 1770.502 shows that the model has a better fit on the data used as compared to the baseline model
+*   In the Histogram, the blue KDE line follows closely with the N(0,1) line showing a standard notation for a normal distribution with mean of 0 and standard deviation of 1.
+This indicates that the residuals are normally distributed.

+*   The Normal Q-Q plotshows the ordered distribution of Residuals along the linear trend of the sample of a normal distribution with N(0,1) indicating that the residuals are normally distributed.
+*   The Correlogram shows that the time series residuals have low correlation with the lagged version of itself.

+*   It is concluded that the SARIMA-2 model provides a better fit that can help in forecasting future values.

 ![image](https://github.com/Karapia3/Capstone/assets/128484473/7b229ac4-0edf-4a97-a6a1-e8a233aede91)